clamsproject/consumer-evaluation/sr-eval/README.md

 # Scene Recognition Evaluation
 This involves evaluating the results of the scenes-with-text classification task.
+While SWT returns both timepoint and timeframe annotations, this subdirectory is focused on timepoints.
 The goal is to have a simple way of comparing different results from SWT.

 # Required Input
 To run this evaluation script, you need the following: